EagleLizard/mqtt-maison/DEVLOG.md

 The format is roughly reverse-chronological by date.

+## [07/20/2025]

+It may make more sense to use NodeJS's [native EventEmitter](https://nodejs.org/docs/latest/api/events.html#class-eventemitter) instead of my own EventRegistry class.

 ## [07/16/2025]

 I am thinking that the action modes might benefit from having a different interface.